 The US state of Alaska borders Canada and the Arctic Ocean.
-Alaska has been home to people for thousands of years despite it being one of the coldest regions on Earth.
-The indigenous people of Alaska include the Inupiat and Yup’ik tribes, each of which was part of a larger ethnic group called the Inuit.
-The ancestors of the Inuit spread throughout the Arctic, into Scandinavia, Alaska, Russia and Canada during the last ice age.
-During this time Russia and the USA were joined by a land bridge.
+Alaska has been home to people for thousands of years despite being one of the coldest regions on Earth.
+The indigenous people of Alaska include the Inupiat and Yup’ik tribes, each part of a larger ethnic group called the Inuit.
+The ancestors of the Inuit spread throughout the Arctic into Scandinavia, Alaska, Russia and Canada during the last ice age.
+During this time, Russia and the USA were joined by a land bridge.

-Since the 19th century mainly European temperament settlers joined the 100,000 Inuit bringing the total population to nearly 750,000.
-Temporary economic migrants have travelled north to work for mining and oil companies.
+Since the 19th century, mainly European temperament settlers joined the 100,000 Inuit bringing the total population to nearly 750,000.
+In addition, temporary economic migrants have travelled north to work for mining and oil companies.

 Alaska has a range of development opportunities.

 There are vast reserves of oil and gas in the north of Alaska.
-One-third of the state’s income comes from the industry which employs over 100,000 people.
+One-third of the state’s income comes from the industry, which employs over 100,000 people.
 Oil is transported from Prudhoe Bay in the north to Valdez in the south by the trans-Alaskan pipeline.
 The oil is heated as it travels along the pipe to stop it from freezing.
-The pipeline is raised above the land to avoid melting the permafrost, which could cause the pipeline to break.
+In addition, the pipeline is raised above the land to avoid melting the permafrost, which could cause the pipeline to break.

 From Valdez, the oil is transported by tanker.

 The fishing industry employs eighty thousand people in Alaska.
-Alaska’s 3,000 rivers, three million lakes and 10,686 kilometres of coastline are rich in fish including salmon, trout and several species of white fish.
+Alaska’s 3,000 rivers, three million lakes and 10,686 kilometres of coastline are rich in fish, including salmon, trout and several species of white fish.
 The industry is worth $8 billion to the economy.
-Indigenous people use fish to provide food, items of clothing and oil as part of their subsistence lifestyle.
+In addition, indigenous people use fish to provide food, clothing, and oil as part of their subsistence lifestyle.

 Alaska’s fisheries are a successful example of sustainable management.

 Alaska’s spectacular environments with mountains and glaciers attract over 2 million tourists every year.
-Cruises are popular with 60% of summer tourists arriving this way.
+In addition, cruises are popular, with 60% of summer tourists arriving this way.

 Adventure tourism is a growth industry in Alaska.